O-Robotics/test_urdf/README.md

-# amr-sweeper_description
+# amrsweeper_description

-This repository provides the full URDF (Unified Robot Description Format) files for the amr-sweeper robot, designed for autonomous cleaning operations.
+This repository provides the full URDF (Unified Robot Description Format) files for the amrsweeper robot, designed for autonomous cleaning operations.
 It includes 3D models, configuration files, and launch scripts to facilitate simulation and integration within a ROS 2 environment.

 ## Features
 ![structure](https://github.com/user-attachments/assets/c968ac2e-3a3e-4bcd-a6e1-c69000b22b92)

-- URDF model of the amr-sweeper robot
+- URDF model of the amrsweeper robot
 - Simulation-ready launch files for Gazebo
 - Detailed 3D meshes and configuration files
 - Modular structure for easy customization